Establishment of two joint laboratories for MARBEC with the companies SYPGEN and Andromède Océanologie

-The Research Joint Research Unit (IRD, CNRS, Ifremer, University of Montpellier) has been collaborating since mid-2019 with the SME SPYGEN, based in Bourget-du-Lac (73), to develop expertise in environmental DNA (eDNA) for monitoring marine fauna and to establish new biodiversity indicators based on these technologies.
+The Research Joint Research Unit (IRD, CNRS, Ifremer, University of Montpellier) has been partnering since mid-2019 with the SME SPYGEN, based in Bourget-du-Lac (73), to develop expertise in environmental DNA (eDNA) for monitoring marine fauna and to establish new biodiversity indicators based on these technologies.

 Coralligenous reef Laurent Ballesta Andromede oceanography Gombessa

 This collaboration is supported by I-Site Muse as part of its “Companies on Campus” program.
-The two organizations have recently joined forces through the joint Diag-ADNe laboratory (ANR Lab Com 2021–2024) to gain a better understanding of marine fauna and develop new biodiversity indicators based on these technologies.
+These two organizations have recently joined forces through the joint Diag-ADNe laboratory (ANR Lab Com 2021–2024) to gain a better understanding of marine fauna and develop new biodiversity indicators based on these technologies.

 The University of Montpellier, through MARBEC, has also partnered with Andromède Océanologie to develop innovative methods for studying underwater habitats through the joint InToSea laboratory (ANR Lab Com2 2016–2019).